ZZZlax/.Alexander/README.md

 # Alex

 Alexander is a language learning tool designed for any skil levels.
-Translatle languages, search wikipedia in other languages, and learn to pronounce wordds from native speakers through the speech moodule.
+Translatle languages, search wikipedia in other languages, or search google in your browsers defined region(s), and learn to pronounce words from native speakers through the speech module.

 Future updates include a system for highlighting Nouns, Verbs, and the like as well as scroll over definitions and more.